manthanugemuge/basic-snake-game/README.md

-# Basic-Snake-Game
+# Basic Snake Game
-A Simple Snake Game using Basic HTML, CSS & Javascript
+A Simple Snake Game using Basic HTML, CSS & Javascript.

 ## About The Project
 Simple Snake Game with music and increasing mechanics.